 Today, the Federal Circuit announced that, starting with next month’s court session, it will begin offering a new live audio streaming program on the Federal Circuit’s new YouTube channel.
 Next month one oral argument will be streamed each day, but in April the court plans to live stream every oral argument using YouTube.
 Here is the text of today’s announcement.

-This morning the Federal Circuit issued one nonprecedential opinion in a patent case and one Rule 36 judgment.
-Here is the introduction to the opinion and the link to the Rule 36 judgment.
+This morning, the Federal Circuit issued a nonprecedential opinion in a patent case appealed from the Patent Trial and Appeal Board, a nonprecedential errata, and a Rule 36 judgment.
+Here is the introduction to the opinion, the text of the errata, and a link to the Rule 36 judgment.